UDA-COPE: Unsupervised Domain Adaptation for Category-level Object Pose Estimation: Experiments

 \subsection{Qualitative Results}

 \Fref{fig:qualitative} shows qualitative results on the REAL275 dataset.
-We compare our results with some of the supervised methods, NOCS~\cite{wang2019normalized}, Shape Prior~\cite{Tian2020prior} and DualPoseNet~\cite{lin2021dualposenet}.
-Our method estimates more accurate pose and sizes than NOCS and Shape Prior, especially on cameras and laptops.
-Compared to the state-of-the-art approach, DualPoseNet, ours show comparable predictions, although it was not trained with the ground-truth labels of the real dataset.
+We compare our results with some of the supervised methods, NOCS~\cite{wang2019normalized}, SPD~\cite{Tian2020prior} and DualPoseNet~\cite{lin2021dualposenet}.
+Our method estimated pose and sizes more accurately than NOCS and SPD, especially on cameras and laptops.
+Compared to the state-of-the-art approach, DualPoseNet, ours exhibited comparable predictions, although it was not trained with the GT labels of the real dataset.